randerzander/docker-ambari/README.md

 To list running containers: "docker ps"

 When you are finished with your container, you can kill it: "docker stop 19f"

+Big thanks to the Hortonworks/SequenceIQ team.
+Their own [docker-ambari repo](https://github.com/sequenceiq/docker-ambari) was the basis for this effort.